-1. We build relationships to build community.
+1. We build relationships by building self awareness.

 We know that a student’s range of experiences — their home life, their neighborhood and the overall atmosphere of the school — has an outsized impact on their behavior in class.
 [1]